FlossWare-Archives/scripts/README.md

 # Scripts

+:warning: *_This project is being deprecated soon!
+The bash scripts will be going to the [bash project](https://github.com/FlossWare/bash) and ansible to the [ansible project](https://github.com/FlossWare/ansible)!!!_*

 Welcome to FlossWare Scripts!
 This represents a collection of reusable scripts we hope you will find useful.

 ![Build Status](http://flossware.no-ip.org:58080/buildStatus/icon?job=FlossWare-scripts&style=plastic)